- BY Alex Piletska

 Most applicants, no matter how sympathetic, are likely to struggle to show that they have “the most exceptional compelling compassionate grounds”, at least to the satisfaction of the Home Office.
 However, the Court of Appeal in R (SM and TM and JD and Others) v Secretary of State for the Home Department [2013] EWCA 1144 has held that where the applicant is a child in care, at least, there is no “exceptionality” requirement.

-Following the Grenfell Tower fire on 14 June 2017, the Home Office created a concession for survivors of the tragedy to be granted leave to remain outside the Rules.
+Following the Grenfell Tower fire on 14 June 2017, the Home Office created a concession for survivors of the tragedy to be granted leave to remain outside the rules.
 The deadline for application was 31 January 2018, but the guidance contains provisions for extensions of leave:

 Individuals who were eligible under the policy were granted an initial 12 months’ limited leave.
 Within 28 days of the end of the 12-month period of leave, individuals can apply for free for a further period of 2 years’ limited leave under the dedicated policy.
 They will then be able to apply for a further period of 2 years’ limited leave, before being eligible to apply for indefinite leave to remain (ILR) after 5years’ lawful residence under the policy.
 Those granted leave under the Grenfell survivors’ policy will be granted with access to public funds and rights to work in the UK.

-It may be possible to apply for leave on this basis, even after the 31 January 2018 deadline has passed:
+This category is closed to new applicants.
+However it may be possible to apply for leave on this basis, even after the 31 January 2018 deadline has passed:

 Conclusion